SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/operating-datahub-edge.md

 - Check the log files, see the [Log files](#log-files) section.
 - Monitor the system processes, see the [Monitoring](#monitoring) section.

-If you still need to contact Software AG support, include the output of the diagnostics script.
+If you still need to contact [support](/about-doc/contacting-support), include the output of the diagnostics script.
 See the [Diagnostics](/edge/operation/#diagnostics) section for details of how to run it.

 #### <a name="health-check"></a>Health check